 Detox or flush is a fancy term that implies making dietary changes that help the liver function better.
 Many claims are made, wherein certain powders, pills, and enemas can be taken by individuals to clean their system; however, your liver can cleanse itself.
 It does not require any extra aid; in fact, many times, such detox can cause more harm than any good.
-Rather than using a pill or juice to flush out from the body, you can try these methods to help your liver clean your system:
+Rather than using a pill or juice to flush out from the body, you can try these lifestyle changes to help your liver clean your system:

 - Flush out with plenty of water intake: Water is the best flushing agent.
 It flushes your liver and kidney when taken optimally.
 Make sure you have 8-10 glasses of water daily.

 - Get regular exercise: Exercise helps to burn extra calories that reduce your risk of diabetes, excess weight, high blood pressure, and high blood fat.
 These conditions also have a relationship with fatty liver disease, which may cause liver cirrhosis.

 - Limit alcohol: Drinking alcohol on a regular basis seriously hampers liver function.
 Stay away from alcohol as much as possible.
 The maximal allowed dose is one drink a day for women and two drinks a day for men (30 mL).

 - Eat nutritious food: A balanced diet that includes organic pesticide-free fruits, vegetables, and whole grains keeps your liver healthy.
 The following foods could potentially help the body cells to heal and replenish: